CPD in Occupational Medicine

 Our CPD course prepares medical practitioners for the Faculty of Occupational Medicine (FOM) Diploma in Occupational Medicine (DOccMed) examination.

-Our CPD in Occupational Medicine is an approved course, offering preparation for the Faculty of Occupational Medicine Diploma (DOccMed)
+Our CPD in Occupational Medicine is an approved course, offering preparation for the FOM DOccMed.
+The course is delivered on a part-time, online, blended learning basis over approximately four months.

 Course overview

-The two units (Foundation for Postgraduate Practice and Fitness for Work) provide a basic level qualification aimed principally at GPs working part-time in occupational medicine, covering the main issues affecting health and work.
+The two units (Fundamentals of Occupational Health and Introduction to Work-Related Ill-Health) provide an entry-level qualification aimed principally at GPs, covering the main issues affecting health and work.

 On completion of our course, you will have achieved a level of knowledge and competence appropriate to a generalist working in occupational health.

 Please note that no formal academic qualification from the University is awarded at this level.
+However, successful completion of the course gives you 30 university credits that you can put towards further academic study, such as a PGDip, PGCert or MSc in Occupational Medicine.
 Students are provided with a certificate of attendance, making the holder eligible to apply for the FOM DOccMed examinations.

 More information about the course content can be found on the course details page.